bparticle/er301-hub/content/projects/extras.md

 files:
   - Extras.zip
 units:
-  - { name: Punchcard, category: Sequencer }
+  - { name: Punchcard, category: Sequencers }
 ---

 This is actually Joe's bespoke version of a sequencer preset I hacked together.
 To install it you need to unzip the archive and drop the Extras folder in the /libs folder